TeamRizu/OutFox/.github/ISSUE_TEMPLATE/submission.md

 ---
 name: Submission
 about: You want to submit something.
-title: '[Submission] ADD TITLE HERE'
+title: "[Submission] ADD TITLE HERE"
 labels: ''
 assignees: ''